This page provides information on the New V-Ray Frame Buffer and its features.

 Save current channel – Saves the currently loaded channel to an image file format.

 Save all image channels to separate files – Saves all the render elements to separate files.
-Press the options() button to open a menu with more settings.
+Use to save the VFB color corrections to render elements.

-Save all image channels to single file – Saves the image to a single multi-channel EXR or .vrimg file.
+Save all image channels to a single file – Saves the image to a multi-channel EXR or .vrimg file.

-Load image – Opens an image file to be previewed in the V-Ray Frame Buffer.
+Load image – Opens an image file from disk to be previewed in the V-Ray Frame Buffer.

 Save all image channels to separate files options